A. The fifth trumpet brings demonic locusts from the bottomless pit.

 a.
 I heard a voice from the four horns of the golden altar: In the tabernacle and temple of Israel, the golden altar was the altar of incense, which was a representation of the prayers of God's people.

 b.
-The four horns of the golden altar stood at each corner.
+The four horns of the golden altar: These stood at each corner of the altar.
 Atoning blood was applied to the horns.
-From these horns, John hears a voice.
-In this, John recalls a persistent theme: the prayers of God’s people play a large role in the end-times drama.
+From these horns, John heard a voice.
+In this, John recalled a repeated theme: the prayers of God's people play a large role in the end-times drama.